 Sports teams are turning to blockchain solution providers to help implement custom blockchain solutions for them to ensure their long-term survival.
 As the football industry, the NBA, and Esports are all demonstrating, these innovations are helping unlock profitable new revenue streams, increase fan engagement, improve ROI for sponsors, and allow teams to remain competitive.

 Protokol’s Blockchain Solutions

 Protokol delivers fully customizable blockchain solutions for sports that easily integrate with existing systems and infrastructure.
-Created with highly adaptable ARK Core blockchain technology, our fan engagement solutions are tailored to you; delivering on the unique goals of your team or organisation.
+Created with highly adaptable blockchain technology, our fan engagement solutions are tailored to you; delivering on the unique goals of your team or organisation.

 Alongside the creation of a secure blockchain, tailored specifically for your team, our NFT (Non-Fungible Token) technology enables the creation of provably unique or rare tokens that can’t be destroyed, replicated or forged.
 These NFTs can be utilized for everything from enhanced fan tokens to unique digital collectibles such as trading cards.
 What’s more, as NFTs are tracked on the blockchain, they provide an immutable history of the assets, enabling you to track ownership and usage of each token.

 Additionally, with our custom fan loyalty solutions, your club can boost the customer experience for fans while encouraging brand-building and revenue-generating behaviours through a secure and scalable loyalty solution that enables a frictionless ecosystem of loyalty partners.